 The table below provides the conversion factors to convert instars to green vegetable bug adult equivalents.
 The example above shows 3.75 GVB equivalents as 2nd instars and 0.4 GVB equivalents as 4th instars.

-Conversion factors to calculate the damage potential of each bug instar in green vegetable bug adult equivalents (GVBAEQ).
+Damage potential of nymphs in green vegetable bug adult equivalents (GVBAEQ) from 1-6 weeeks prior to harvest